Baked Little Smokies

 Little Smokies Pigs In A Blanket

 You will love this Little Smokies Pigs In A Blanket recipe!
-Oh my gosh, my family absolutely fell in love with these because they are so good!
-I wish I had made more because we ran out of them.
+Oh my gosh, my family fell in love with these because they are so good!
+I wish we had made more for a recent family get-together because we ran out of them.

 These Little Smokies Pigs In A Blanket are a little crunchy on the outside and so flavorful on the inside.
-We found the flavor was really enhanced by dipping them in mustard, ketchup, or some ranch dressing.
+We found that dipping them in mustard, ketchup, or ranch dressing enhanced the flavor.

 It’s funny because I had Mark count the links in one bag.
-There were 55 of them.
-So that means we consumed a lot of these!
-We’ll for sure be making these in the future as an appetizer for holidays, family reunions, or neighborhood parties.
+There were 55 of them, so that means we consumed a lot of these!
+We’ll definitely be making this dish in the future as an appetizer for holidays, family reunions, or neighborhood guest parties.

 An interesting note that I wasn’t aware of is that April 24 is National Pigs in a Blanket Day!
 Who would have guessed that was a thing, right?
 Well, it is.